NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 Work Items
 ----------
-* Enhance PowerInterface class to support soft power off and inject nmi [1] as described "Proposed change".
+* Enhance PowerInterface class and  ManagementInterface class to support soft power off and inject nmi [1] as described "Proposed change".

 * Enhance Ironic API as described in "REST API impact".

 * Enhance Ironic CLI as described in "Client (CLI) impact".

-* Implement the enhanced PowerInterface class into the concrete class IPMIPower.
+* Implement the enhanced PowerInterface class into the concrete class IPMIPower, and the enhanced ManagementInterface class into the concrete class IPMIManagement.
-  Implementing vendor's power concrete class is up to each vendor.
+  Implementing vendor's concrete class is up to each vendor.

 * Coordinate the work with Nova NMI support "Inject NMI to an instance" [3] if necessary.